-The Brahms Fourth is at once a summation of its composer’s learning and technique, and a work of art that for all its complexities cuts as close to the heart of the heart as music can.
-One imagines that this is the work Brahms always wanted to write, the work that displays his essence most completely, in which form and function are balanced, in which the technical means always serve expression and expression is discovered through technique.
-If any of Brahms’s music conveys a world-view, this is it.
+Brahms’s Fourth Symphony was written in 1885 when he was fifty-two and starting to think of retirement and the time that remained.
+The symphony is a summation of its composer’s learning and technique, but for all its complexities it cuts as close to the heart as music can.
+One imagines that this is the work Brahms always wanted to write, a work in which form and function are balanced, in which technique opens new paths to expression, allowing him to voice his deepest convictions about all the unnamables that shape destiny.
+If any of Brahms’s music conveys a world view, this is it.

 Listen to the first sighs in the strings.
-A decade later, in the third of his Four Serious Songs, Brahms would use a variant of those sighs to set the words “Oh Death, oh Death.”
-(In the song, the singer’s address to Death continues with the words, “How bitter you are.”)
-Here, in the symphony, the voice is at once resigned and searching.
-Its broad phrases are transformed for a moment into a nervous figure in the winds before growing into a lament of deep Sehnsucht.
-Throughout this movement, the nervous and the keening will alternate, and they fuse in the odd episode that sounds as though Brahms had entered the world of the tango, where dance steps offer a staccato accompaniment to long sighing lines.
+The voice is at once resigned and searching and its broad phrases are transformed for a moment into a nervous figure in the winds before growing into a lament of deep yearning.
+Throughout this movement, the nervous and the keening will alternate, and they fuse in the odd episode that sounds as though Brahms had entered the world of the tango, where dance steps offer a staccato accompaniment to long languid lines.
 By the end of the movement, all this has changed.
 A chapter that began with music saturated in regret has taken on resolve.
-The broad searching phrases of the opening bars are compressed into projectiles of energy, gathering momentum until they erupt in a cataclysmic climax and a brief, unyielding denouement.
+The broad probing phrases of the opening bars are compressed into projectiles of energy, gathering momentum until they erupt in a cataclysmic climax.

-The summons of a horn call begins the Andante moderato, outlining a figure that the winds take up, a pacing, tentative melody of closely spaced intervals, a melody that cannot range far from where it starts—we are still recovering from the shock of upheaval in which the first movement ended.
-Soon, however, the possibilities of warmth in this theme are revealed, and the high strings enter to transform tentatively ventured steps into a high-temperature flow of gloriously confident forward movement.
+The summons of a horn call begins the Andante moderato, outlining a figure that the winds take up, a pacing, tentative melody of closely spaced intervals, a melody that fails to range far from where it starts—we are still recovering from the upheaval in which the first movement ended.
+Soon, however, the possibilities of warmth in this theme are revealed, and the high strings enter to transform carefully ventured steps into a high-temperature flow of gloriously confident forward movement.
 Staccato bursts end this, but their energy dissipates quickly, and in their place comes one of Brahms’s most miraculously expansive creations.
 Even when those staccato jabs are later reprised in a more tortured form, the answer is the same.
 The opening movement was tragedy on an epic scale.
 The second movement is the response, offered in more human proportions.
-Look ahead once more to the Four Serious Songs, where Brahms makes explicit what he suggests here.
-His setting of the final song in that cycle bears no overt relation to this andante, but the words he sets there, from Saint Paul’s First Letter to the Corinthians, could be this movement’s motto: “aber die Liebe ist die grösste unter ihnen”—but love is the greatest of them (greater, as Paul says, than faith and hope)—words that, concluding the song, are set to the first expanse of long, comforting, major-mode melody Brahms allows himself in the cycle, acting just as the great song at the heart of this andante does: as a calmative to the stunned and anguished music that precedes it.
+The great song at the heart of this Andante serves as a calmative to the stunned and anguished music that precedes it.

 The aggressively upbeat scherzo seems initially out of place, given what comes immediately before and after, and yet it is utterly apt.
 We need some relief from the unremitting seriousness of the first two movements, and here Brahms supplies it.
 His humor, though, also has a crueler side.
 For this happy music will be followed by what, in 1885, was the most uncompromising, pessimistic conclusion ever heard in a symphony.

 In his first two symphonies, Brahms had followed Beethoven’s model, ending each of those works in the affirmative.
-In his Third Symphony, he made an entirely novel ending, choosing to finish in quiet resignation.
-Remember that this was a man who had spent the first part of his career wrestling with symphonic form and pondering his place in the tradition.
-By the time of his Third Symphony he was already adapting the form to his own ends.
-Having made that foray into shaping a symphony into a genuinely personal statement, he went even farther in the Fourth—farther than anyone since Beethoven.
+In his Third Symphony, he made an entirely novel ending, choosing to finish quietly.
+He followed that venture into new territory by going even farther in the Fourth Symphony.
 Here, in the finale, he wrote music not simply personal and not simply contemporary, but music that looked into the future, toward a century that would validate his apprehensions.

 The irony is that Brahms’s vehicle for conveying this vision was an ancient musical form.
 Brahms the traditionalist was fascinated with the music of Bach and Handel.
 In his studies of the Baroque he familiarized himself with forms such as the passacaglia, a set of variations over a recurrent bass.
 He was especially taken with one he found in a cantata listed in the Bach catalogue as No. 150, a cantata whose very title lends meaning to this movement of the symphony, Nach Dir, Herr, verlanget mich—“I long to be near you, Lord.”
-Brahms was no conventional churchgoer, and though he may not have defined any one divinity as “Lord,” he had a sense of powers beyond the human.
+Brahms was no conventional churchgoer, and though he may not have acknowledged any one deity as “Lord,” he had a sense of powers beyond the human.
 On the theme from Nach Dir, Herr—the eight chords that begin the finale—he builds his case: thirty-two variations that define a world.
-This music is not easy to follow.
-For an audience of 1885, expecting clearly recognizable forms that would recur in clearly recognizable ways, it must have been all but impossible to grasp.
-But this is only an apparent obstacle.
-For what Brahms offers is a constantly evolving drama, one that does not waste time covering ground already explored but that continues its explorations ever more deeply.
-There is no happy ending here—in fact, the end comes almost before we know it is upon us.
+Brahms presents a constantly evolving drama, one that wastes no time covering ground already explored but that continues its explorations ever more deeply.
+He offers no happy ending—in fact, the end comes almost before we know it.
 As in life.
 And if we never know whether Brahms nears his “Lord,” whoever or whatever that might be, the answer is not important.
-The road to understanding is filled with detours and washed-out bridges, and we only hope we can negotiate the obstacles with grace.
+The road is filled with detours and washed-out bridges, and we only hope we can negotiate the obstacles with grace.
 We may discard schedules and itineraries, but we don’t quite abandon the conviction that one day we may arrive at the destination.
 As we head there, we can be grateful for a traveling companion like Johannes Brahms.

 Larry Rothe, former editor of the San Francisco Symphony’s program book, is author of the SFS history Music for a City, Music for the World and co-author of For the Love of Music.
-Both books are available at the Symphony Store in Davies Symphony Hall and at sfsymphony.org/store.
+Both books are available at the Symphony Store in Davies Symphony Hall.